andrewni420/Evolutionary-Computation/poker/README.md

 A Transformer Decoder Block.
 Applies an attention mask to its inputs, and passes the attention mask along in its output to be used by the next decoder block in the layer
 ### Embedding.java
 Interface specifying a reverse method that implements the output unembedding in weight sharing.
 See UnembedBlock.java

 ### UnembedBlock.java
 Implementation of weight sharing, as proposed in https://arxiv.org/pdf/1608.05859.pdf.
 Inputs are multiplied by the transpose of the embedding matrix.
-### Utils.java
-I think this is unused and should be deleted.
-I will check later.

 ## headsup.clj